Trends come and go. A brand is forever.

 Unlike that viral hit, brand-building takes time, but it also creates staying power.

-With a viral hit, you get the quick high of millions of shares and a burst of Twitter chatter.
-But by next week, everyone’s moved on to something else and your video and brand are a distant memory.
+With a viral hit, you get the quick high of millions of shares and a burst of chatter on X. But by next week, everyone’s moved on to something else and your video and brand are a distant memory.

 Brand-building won’t blast your name across the internet all at once.
 But it ensures those who do get to know you will remember you next week, next month, or next year.